Year of Call: 1992 Year of Silk: 2010

 Trade Marks and Passing-Off Substantive Law

-Skullduggery Rum Ltd v Globefill Inc [2020] ETMR 9: 3D trade mark in the shape of a human skull, Article 7(1)(e)(iii) added value issues.
+Skullduggery Rum v Globefill [2020] ETMR 9: 3D trade mark in the shape of a human skull, Article 7(1)(e)(iii) added value issues.

-Lifestyle Equities CV v Santa Monica Polo Club [2018] FSR 15: A trade mark trial concerning the logo of a polo player where the potentially differentiating words “Beverley Hills” and “Santa Monica” were held not sufficient to avoid liability.
+Lifestyle Equities v Santa Monica Polo Club [2017] EWHC 3313 (Ch), [2018] FSR 15: a trade mark trial concerning the logo of a polo player where the potentially differentiating words “Beverley Hills” and “Santa Monica” were held not sufficient to avoid liability.

 Trade Marks and Passing-Off Procedural Issues